Vesa-Matti Loiri: Spede Productions

 Loiri's performance in Näköradiomiehen ihmeelliset siekailut (1969) was noted by Aamulehtis Matti Rosvall: "Loiri carries the role admirably, even though it is a collection of absurd situations rather than a cohesive role."
-That same year, Leikkikalugangsteri premiered, where critics felt Loiri needed strong direction to avoid falling into mannerisms.
+That same year, Leikkikalugangsteri premiered, in which critics felt Loiri needed strong direction to avoid falling into mannerisms.

-The first color Spede production, Pohjan tähteet (1969), starred Loiri as the lead character Pohja.
+The first colour Spede production, Pohjan tähteet (1969), starred Loiri as the lead character Pohja.
 He also co-wrote the script with Pasanen and Kokkonen.
 Critics praised Loiri's multifaceted talent in the film, which has been considered one of the best Spede productions despite its shortcomings.

 In 1970, Loiri played the titular role in Jussi Pussi, a satire of the leftist student movements of the time.
-Although contemporary critics disapproved of the film's anti-intellectualism and risqué humor, later reviews acknowledged its cultural and satirical value.
+Although contemporary critics disapproved of the film's anti-intellectualism and risqué humour, later reviews acknowledged its cultural and satirical value.

 Loiri continued his collaboration with Pasanen and Kokkonen, contributing as a co-writer for Speedy Gonzales – noin 7 veljeksen poika (1970) and appearing in major Spede productions such as Kahdeksas veljes (1971) and Hirttämättömät (1971).
 His role in the latter earned praise for his portrayal of an anti-hero.

 Loiri's portrayal of Uuno Turhapuro began with the eponymous film Uuno Turhapuro in 1973.
 These films became box-office successes, sustaining Finnish cinema during a period of decline.
 Though often criticized, the Turhapuro series gained cultural significance over time.